-Hotel accommodations, airfare, entrance fees to the attractions featured in the itinerary, and many meals are included in the tour price.
-Additional expenses include (but are not limited to) optional excursions; additional meals; tips to the driver who takes you through your tour, the tour director who takes care of you on tour, local guides, and hotel personnel; and souvenirs you are planning to buy.
+Hotel accommodations, airfare, entrance fees to the attractions featured in the itinerary, meals as noted in the itinerary, and tips for baggage handling are included in the tour price.
+Additional expenses include (but are not limited to) optional excursions; additional meals; tips to the tour director who takes care of you on tour, the driver who takes you through your tour, local guides, and hotel personnel; and souvenirs you are planning to buy.
 Please see our General Conditions found on the back of the itinerary for more details.